 Getting arrested is only the first step of a criminal case.
 Whether you have been written up for a Reno traffic violation or charged with a drug crime or violent offense, you cannot be convicted unless a judge or jury finds you guilty beyond a reasonable doubt.
 That is where our Reno Criminal Defense Attorneys come in.

-Our Reno Criminal Defense Lawyers vigorously negotiate with prosecutors in attempt to either dismiss your case completely or reduce your charges, thereby lowering any penalties.
+Our Reno Criminal Defense Lawyers vigorously negotiate with prosecutors in an attempt to either dismiss your case completely or reduce your charges, thereby lowering any penalties.
 And we are always ready to go to trial for you, bolstered by our thirty-plus years experience in criminal law and dozens of successful past trials.

 If you have been arrested in Reno, you are welcome to phone our Reno Criminal Defense Lawyers at (775) 348-9685.
 We can schedule a free consultation at your convenience to talk about your case.